1773 — The Regulating Act A Personal & Scholarly Journey

 Introduction — The First Time I Encountered History

-My professor that week had challenged us with a simple premise: “History is not a catalog of dates; it is the story of choices and consequences.”
-That line lodged in my mind.
-I closed the book, wrote the name on a margin and felt, quite plainly, that this was the beginning of a small quest.
-What started as scholarly curiosity quickly turned into a personal inquiry: why was this Act introduced, who benefited, and how did it alter the lives of people far from the halls of Parliament?
+I closed the book, wrote the name in the margin, and sensed the beginning of a small quest.
+What started as academic curiosity soon became a personal inquiry: why was this Act introduced, who benefited from it, and how did it alter lives far from the halls of Parliament?

 When Trade Became Rule — The Regulating Act, 1773 as the Moment of Transition